atomvm/AtomVM/doc/src/memory-management.md

 Garbage collection typically occurs as the result of a request for an allocation of a multi-word term in the heap (e.g., a tuple, list, or binary, among other types), and when there is currently insufficient space in the free space between the current heap and the current stack to accommodate the allocation.

 Garbage collection is a _synchronous_ operation in each Context (Erlang process), but conceptually no other execution contexts are impacted (i.e., no global locks, other than those required for memory allocation in the OS process heap).

-> Note.
-Currently, AtomVM does not support symmetric multi-processing, or execution of multiple processes in parallel on separate machine cores.

 ### Garbage Collection Steps